Crime in Brazil: Drug trafficking

-Of 325 youth that were incarcerated, 44% of boys and 53% of girls reported some involvement with drug trafficking.
+Of the 325 incarcerated youth, 44% of males and 53% of females reported some involvement with drug trafficking.
 Selling and carrying drugs were the most common activities between both boys and girls.
-The most common drug was marijuana, followed by cocaine and crack.
-From the study; 74% had used marijuana, 36% had snorted cocaine, and 21% had used crack.
+The most common drug was marijuana, followed by cocaine and crack cocaine.
+According to the study, 74% had used marijuana, 36% had snorted cocaine, and 21% had used crack.

-Youth held low positions in the hierarchy and engaged in relatively low volumes of activity for short periods of time.
-The police are capturing the front-line players of the drug industry rather than the donos.
-51% of youth involved with trafficking reported it to be very easy to obtain a gun, while 58% involved in trafficking reported it to be very easy to obtain cocaine.
+The youth held low positions in the hierarchy and engaged in relatively low volumes of activity for short periods of time; however, 51% of the youth involved in trafficking reported it to be very easy to obtain a gun, while 58% involved in trafficking reported it to be very easy to obtain cocaine.

 On 6 May 2021, at least 25 people were killed in a shootout between police and a drug-dealing gang.

 Penalties

-Criminal penalties for youths, who make up a significant portion of street crime, is internment in educational centers with a maximum stay of 3 years.
+Criminal penalties for youths, responsible for a significant portion of street crime, usually involve internment in educational centers, with a maximum stay of three years.
 Youths are not punished under the penal code, but under the Brazilian Statute of the Child and Adolescent.

 For adults, the consumption of drugs is nearly decriminalized, but activities in any way related to the sale of drugs are illegal.
 The distinction between drug consumers and suppliers is poorly defined and thus controversial.
 This ambiguity gives judges a high degree of discretion in sentencing, and leads to accusations of discriminatory or unequal court rulings.
 Drug consumers receive light penalties varying from mandatory self-education on the effects of drugs to community service.
 The minimum sentence for a drug supplying offense is 5 to 15 years in prison.
-Critics of the consumer/supplier distraction of offenses argue for a more complex categorization than only two categories, to allow for more lenient punishments for minor drugs violations.
+Critics of the consumer/supplier distinction between offenses argue for a more complex categorization than only two categories, to allow for more lenient punishments for minor drugs violations.
 Former UN secretary general Kofi Annan and former president of Brazil Cardoso argue for stepping away from the "war" approach on drugs, saying the militant approach can be counterproductive.
 However, many others hold a hard-line preference for heavy penalization.